ActivityWatch/aw-android/README.md

 ### Building aw-server-rust

+> **Note**
+> If you don't want to go through the hassle of getting Rust up and running, you can download the jniLibs from [aw-server-rust CI artifacts](https://github.com/ActivityWatch/aw-server-rust/actions/workflows/build.yml) and place them in `mobile/src/main/jniLibs` manually instead of following this section.

+> **Note**
+> You need to use NDK r21e (21.4.7075529).

 To build aw-server-rust you need to have Rust nightly installed (with rustup).
-Then you could try to build it with:
+Then you can build it with:

 ```
-export ANDROID_NDK_HOME=`pwd`/aw-server-rust/NDK
+export ANDROID_NDK_HOME=`pwd`/aw-server-rust/NDK  # The path to your NDK
 pushd aw-server-rust && ./install-ndk.sh; popd    # This configures the NDK for use with Rust, and installs the NDK if missing
 env RELEASE=false make aw-server-rust             # Set RELEASE=true to build in release mode (slower build, harder to debug)
 ```

+> **Note**
-Note: The Android NDK will be downloaded by the `install-ndk.sh` script if missing.
-The location of the Android NDK *must* be `aw-server-rust/NDK`.
+> The Android NDK will be downloaded by `install-ndk.sh` to `aw-server-rust/NDK` if `ANDROID_NDK_HOME` not set.
 You can create a symlink pointing to the real location if you already have it elsewhere (such as /opt/android-ndk/ on Arch Linux).

 ### Building aw-webui